Flutterwave/Node-v3/documentation/virtualCard.md

 ## Block Virtual Cards

-This describes how to block a virtual card
+This section describes how to block a virtual card.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');